 Miele Classic C1

 I wanted to include a canister vacuum on the list as well.
 The Miele Classic C1 is one of the top canister vacuums.
-It’s easier to store, smaller, and more portable than an upright.
+The canister vacuum easier to store, smaller, and more portable than a stick vacuum.
 The Miele Classic C1 weighs just over eleven pounds.
 The cord is almost thirty feet long so you don’t need to worry about whether you can clean an entire room at once.

 The Miele Classic C1 also comes with several accessories.
 It has six settings for suction height.
 Plus, it has an AirClean Exhaust Filter which helps keep the air clean while you work.
 In addition, the Miele Classic C1 has a seven year warranty.
 There’s a good chance this vacuum will outlive your apartment.
 Luckily, it’s easy to take with you.